HendrickPhan/Sample-POH-Sync-golang-validator/README.md

 tick duration = 1000 /160 = 6.25 ms
 => 10 hash every 6.25 ms

+when validator receive transaction it will forward it to next leader

+when validator receive tick from leader it will send to miner to check

+TODO: receive transaction from child
+TODO: foward transaction to next leader
+TODO: send tick to child
+TODO: receive tick validate result from child
+TODO: update data storage, save snap shot

+    - snap shot datastruct:
+    POH:
+        LastBlock
+    AccountState:
+        [{Address: lasthash}, ...]

+TODO: broadcast confrim block to child
+TODO: send sync data to child

 TODO: take transaction from recorder
 TODO:  validate data in HandleVoteResult